raspberrypi/CMSIS-RP2xxx-DFP/README.md

 # RP2040_DFP
-Device support for the RP2040.
+CMSIS-Pack with device support for the Raspberry Pi Foundation's RP2040.